rafatuita/dashboard_wiki/Labels.md

 - `cluster-issue` - issues related to cluster configuration or cluster itself.
 These issues will not be fixed on Dashboard's side.
 - `duplicate` - duplicates, that should be closed and linked with original issues.
 - `greenkeeper` - pull requests created by [greenkeeper.io bot](https://github.com/greenkeeperio-bot).
 This label is assigned automatically.
+- `help wanted` - rather low priority issues, where any contributions are more than welcomed.
-- `help-wanted` - issues good for contributor onboarding.
+- `good first issue` - issues good for contributor onboarding.
-- `missing-details` - issues with missing details, that cannot be reproduced.
+- `missing details` - issues with missing details, that cannot be reproduced.
 - `do-not-merge/work-in-progress` - assigned automatically to pull requests with `WIP` in their title.